Explore Big Ideas

 Meet the Founders/Owners

-Joel Heim and Nelia Beth Scovill, two former college professors with reputations as creative and dynamic educators, formed Explore Big Ideas LLC in 2018.
+Joel Heim and Nelia Beth Scovill, two former college professors known as creative and dynamic educators, formed Explore Big Ideas LLC in 2018.

 Joel J. Heim, M.Div., Ph.D.